FlingPingCO/FlingPingPro/PIPEDREAM-INTEGRATION.md

 1. **Contact Form** (`ContactForm.tsx`)
    - Sends name, email, and message to the backend API
-   - Ready to send the same data to Pipedream with an added `form_type: "contact_message"` identifier
+   - Sends the same data to Pipedream with an `X-Secret` header for authentication
+   - Clean payload format contains just name, email, and message

 2. **Email Signup Form** (`SignupForm.tsx`)
    - Sends name and email to the backend API
    - Also initiates Stripe checkout in a new tab
-   - Ready to send name and email to Pipedream with an added `form_type: "email_signup"` identifier
+   - Sends just name and email to Pipedream with the same authentication

 ## Current Pipedream Integration

 The Pipedream webhook integration is now active with the following configuration:

 1. Webhook URL: `https://eodj9vlvbo65l1i.m.pipedream.net`
-2. Security Token: Includes a `Security_Token` field in the JSON payload with the value `nodejs20.x`
+2. Security Token: Includes an `X-Secret` header with the value `my-secret-token`
-3. Payload format: JSON with form data plus a `form_type` field
+3. Payload format: Clean JSON with just the essential form data (name, email, message)

 The integration is set up in both:
 - `client/src/components/ContactForm.tsx`